mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

 ## 3.6.
 A few more turtle methods and tricks

 Turtle methods can use negative angles or distances.
-So `tess.forward(-100)` will move tess backwards, and `tess.left(-30)` turns her to the right.
+So <mark>tess.forward(-100)</mark> will move tess backwards, and <mark>tess.left(-30)</mark> turns her to the right.
 Additionally, because there are 360 degrees in a circle, turning 30 to the left will get tess facing in the same direction as turning 330 to the right!
 (The on-screen animation will differ, though — you will be able to tell if tess is turning clockwise or counter-clockwise!)

 This suggests that we don’t need both a left and a right turn method — we could be minimalists, and just have one method.
 There is also a *backward* method.
-(If you are very nerdy, you might enjoy saying `alex.backward(-100)` to move `alex` forward!)
+(If you are very nerdy, you might enjoy saying <mark>alex.backward(-100)</mark> to move <mark>alex</mark> forward!)

 Part of thinking like a scientist is to understand more of the structure and rich relationships in our field.
 So revising a few basic facts about geometry and number lines, and spotting the relationships between left, right, backward, forward, negative and positive distances or angles values is a good start if we’re going to play with turtles.